Grassroots to Glory - Elliot Stewart

 “After that contest, I knew full well that I was mixing with the best in the world, and I had the ability to beat them.
 If I trained hard enough, I knew I could be at the top.”

 Podiums soon followed – world bronze in 2018 and the same colour at the 2019 European championships.
-Elliot is heading to Tokyo as the fourth ranked -90kg judoka in the world.
+Stewart is heading to Tokyo as the fourth ranked -90kg judoka in the world.

 “Even though I’m the oldest one on the team, they still call me a newbie,” he said of teammates Chris Skelley, Jack Hodgson and Daniel Powell.